-- 4. Bids from procurement procedures and applications for grants shall be opened and evaluated by an Evaluation Committee formally and promptly appointed by the authorised person in the Contracting Authority. - 5.
-The Evaluation Committee shall be composed of one Chairperson, one Secretary and an odd number of evaluators.
-For goods, services and works under US\$ 5.000.000 the number of evaluators should be three.
-For works over US\$ 5.000.000 the Contracting Authority may decide to nominate more evaluators (up to five). - 6.
-In order to maintain the confidentiality of the proceedings, participation in the Negotiation Committee meetings shall be strictly limited to the members of the Evaluation Committee designated by the Contracting Authority. - 7.
+- 1. Bids from procurement procedures and applications for grants shall be opened and evaluated by an Evaluation Committee formally and promptly appointed by the authorised person in the Contracting Authority. - 2.
+The Evaluation Committee shall be composed of one voting Chairperson, non-voting Secretary and an even number of voting members of the Evaluations Committee, resulting in an odd number of voting members. - 3.
+In order to maintain the confidentiality of the proceedings, participation in the Evaluation Committee meetings shall be strictly limited to the members of the Evaluation Committee formally appointed by the Contracting Authority. - 4.
+If a member of the Evaluation Committee is unable to take part in the entire Evaluation a replacement will be appointed as per paragraph three above. - 5.
+Opening session will be preceded by the Preparatory Session. - 6.
+Opening session will only take place if all members of the Evaluation Committee are present. - 7.
 The Secretary is a non-voting member, nominated from a procurement unit and conversant with the SADC rules on procurement and grants. - 8.
-The Chairperson shall be nominated by the appointing authority or members of the evaluation team and shall chair the meetings of the Evaluation Committee. - 9.
+The Chairperson shall be nominated by the appointing authority and shall chair the meetings of the Evaluation Committee, as well as have the voting rights. - 9.
 The Chairperson shall be in charge of summoning the Evaluation Committee through the Secretary; only through him/her, the Secretary shall get in touch with the bidders/applicants once the evaluation procedure has started. - 10.
-The Secretary shall coordinate the evaluation process in accordance with the procedures, principles and regulations contained in the SADC policy for procurement and grants, these Guidelines and any other legal document applicable to the specific procedure. - 11.
+The Secretary shall coordinate the evaluation process in accordance with the procedures, principles and regulations contained in the SADC Procurement and Grants Policy, these Guidelines and any other legal document applicable to the specific procedure. - 11.
 The Chairperson, assisted by the Secretary of the Evaluation Committee, shall ensure the impartiality and transparency of the procedures as well as the consistency of the decisions taken by the Evaluation Committee. - 12.
-The Secretary shall advice the Evaluation Committee on administrative matters and documents.
+The Secretary shall advise the Evaluation Committee on administrative matters and documents, but making sure not to influence the decisions.
 If a bid or proposal infringes the formal requirements, the Secretary shall advise the evaluators in deciding whether or not it shall be considered during the rest of the evaluation process, while ensuring equal treatment of bidders and applicants and in accordance with the principle of proportionality.